 The Kurhaus [near left, no. 938; right, no. 1440, and below, no. 4202: top picture] was built in 1888–1890 in Neo-Renaissance style.
 The Kurhaus is used for concerts and exhibitions, and also houses Bad Elster's municipal library.
 There are also plans for creating a large spa museum within the complex.

-The Protestant church Trinitatis [left, no. 939: background] was built in 1889–1892 in Neo-Gothic style.
+The Protestant church Trinitatis [left, no. 939: background] was built in neo-Gothic style in 1889–1892 by the architect Christian Gottfried Schramm.
+The mighty west tower has a height of 54 metres.
 It houses two wooden statues of the apostles St. Peter and St. Paul of around 1490 which originally stood in the old church of St. Peter and Paul which stood next to the new church until 1892.

 The artificial lake Louisa-See [right, foreground] was created in 1893–1895 from an emptied mud depot.
 It was later named named after Crown Princess Luise of Saxony (1870–1947).
 Luise (Ludovica Antonia of Habsburg-Lothringen, Princess of Tuscany) married Crown Prince Friedrich August of Saxony (later King Friedrich August III) in 1891, but never enjoyed the life at the Royal Saxon Court.
 When she was pregnant with her sixth child in 1902 she fled from Bad Elster together with the music teacher of her children, Enrico Toselli (1823–1926), because she feared of being sent to a mental asylum by her husband's family.
 The marriage was dissolved in 1903.
 When she tried to re-enter Saxony illegally in 1904 to see her children again, the Saxon police expelled her from the country which caused a large scandal in Germany.
 She married Toselli in 1907 but was divorced again in 1912.
 Toselli's piece ‘Serenata’ became something of an international 'hit', being transcribed for many different instruments.